econnet/econ/README.rst

 Employees

-- do not get access to company information,
+- do not get access to company information
 - cannot influence the company decisions
-- and do not work to produce ownership.
+- and do not work to produce ownership

 Employment laws do interfere with a statistical development of an economy.